The coordination gap in frontier AI safety policies: Abstract

 \section{Abstract}

-Frontier AI Safety Policies concentrate on prevention—capability evaluations, deployment gates, usage constraints—while neglecting institutional capacity to coordinate responses when prevention fails.
+Frontier AI Safety Policies concentrate on prevention: capability evaluations, deployment gates, usage constraints, while neglecting institutional capacity to coordinate responses when prevention fails.
 We argue this coordination gap is structural: investments in ecosystem robustness yield diffuse benefits but concentrated costs, generating systematic underinvestment.
-Drawing on risk regimes in nuclear safety, pandemic preparedness, and critical infrastructure, we propose that similar mechanisms—precommitment, shared protocols, standing coordination venues—could be adapted to frontier AI governance.
+Drawing on risk regimes in nuclear safety, pandemic preparedness, and critical infrastructure, we propose that similar mechanisms (precommitment, shared protocols, standing coordination venues) could be adapted to frontier AI governance.
+Closing the gap requires cross-actor "note-exchange" of ex ante if-then response logic, exposing not only triggers but the decision processes that convert signals into actions.
 Without such architecture, institutions cannot learn from failures at the pace of relevance.